RedHatQE/polarize/README.md

     }
 ```

+As well as generating the test definition XML file, at the beginning of the source code processing, polarize will load
+a mapping file in a JSON format (or if this is the first time compiling with polarize, or if the mapping file is missing
+it will generate the mapping file).
+Rather than do a cumbersome look up algorithm  of qualified test name to its
+matching test definition XML file, and then loading this file to obtain the Polarion ID, the mapping file is loaded once
+into memory, and used for any look up of the qualified test method name to its matching Project ID and Polarion ID.
+Note that this is a 2-level mapping of qualifiedName -\> ProjectID -\> PolarionID, since a method can and probably does
+exist in more than one Project, it will also have one or more corresponding Polarion TestCases.
+The mapping file also
+contains an array of the names of the parameters used for this method if it is a parameterized test.
+This is so that
+the xunit report generator can also read in this file to properly generate the parameterization information for each
+test method that was executed in the TestRun.

-For testrun results, polarize also comes with a class XUnitReporter that implements TestNG's IReporter interface.
+Speaking of this, polarize also comes with a class XUnitReporter that implements TestNG's IReporter interface.
 By
 setting your TestNG test to use this Reporter, it will generate the xunit which is compatible with the XUnit Importer.
-In fact, if your tests use Data Providers, it will also generate the parameterized data for you too (note that this
+In fact, if your tests use Data Providers, it will also generate the parameterized data for you too with the previously
-feature is still waiting on the ability to add TestStep and Parameters in the TestCase importer).
+mentioned mapping.json file.

 After you execute your TestNG test, you will see a report generated like this: